All Episodes

 And in indirect costs, in our government, we're spending probably more like $50 billion a year.

-Something like 75% of those imprisoned in this country are imprisoned on drug-related offenses.
+That something like 75% of those imprisoned in this country are imprisoned on drug-related offenses.

-Yesterday was election day, and here in Nevada we had something called Proposition 9.
+Yesterday was Election Day, and here in Nevada we had something called Proposition 9.

-Nevada's one of the toughest states.
+Nevada is one of the toughest states.

 Marijuana possession can get you a felony conviction.